qureshiather/Solstice/README.md

-# Front end for the Solambo NFT Mint Project
+# Front end for the Solstice NFT Mint Project